reginash99/Rescue-mate/README.md

 # Filters
 We changed how the interface.py processes audio by making it cut the audio into 3 second chunks, thus improving the speed.
 We added deepfilternet3 for speech enhancement and a bandpass filter for more thorough noise cleaning.
+To install this you need to run the command: pip install deepfilternet.
 After these, then whisper is called to transcribe.
 We are using the "small" model for whisper because it takes less time, we might use "medium" as well, this is still being tested.
 The pipeline so far looks like this:

 SEMamba -> Bandpass filter -> deepfilternet3 -> Whisper